-In your teaching narratives, consider describing any or all of the following:
+In your course or curriculum description, consider including any or all of the following:

 - The goals of the course: What need or gap in the curriculum did the course fill? - Content of the course: How was the content of the course or program selected (for example, published model curricula, scientific literature review, consensus guidelines)?
 What literature was reviewed?
-Did you integrate information and perspectives from different clinical, biologic or sociologic disciplines? - Appropriate teaching methods: What techniques were selected (problem-based learning, lectures, on-line resources, simulations).
+Did you integrate information and perspectives from different clinical, biologic or sociologic disciplines? - Appropriate teaching methods: What techniques were selected (e.g., problem-based learning, lectures, on-line resources, simulations).
 Why?
-Did you incorporate methods in your course to encourage and evaluate independent learning and critical thinking by students? - Significant results: What was the impact of the course?
+Did you incorporate methods in your course to encourage and evaluate independent learning and critical thinking by learners? - Significant results: What was the impact of the course or curriculum?
 Who has taken the course?
 Was learning measured?
-Include test scores, changes in attitudes, knowledge or behavior, favorable evaluations or other measures.
-Describe the manner in which you relied on feedback from learners or colleagues to evaluate or improve the course.
+Include before-after test scores, changes in attitudes, knowledge or behavior, favorable evaluations or other measures.
+Describe the manner in which you relied on feedback from learners or colleagues to evaluate and improve the course.
 Has it been integrated into the core curriculum?
-Has the course content been presented, published or otherwise disseminated locally or nationally? - Educational products: Include or describe innovative syllabi, laboratory manuals, simulations, web sites or videos that can be reviewed by promotions committee members. - Clear description of your leadership or creative role.
+Has the course content been presented, published or otherwise disseminated locally or nationally? - Educational products: Provide links to, or describe, innovative syllabi, laboratory manuals, simulations, web sites or videos that can be reviewed by promotions committee members. - Clear description of your leadership or creative role.